 Kybella® is an injectable, meaning it requires no surgical procedures or suturing.
 Dr. Naidu is one of a limited number of specially trained healthcare professionals who are qualified to administer Kybella®.

 Kybella® is injected through multiple small injections under the chin after the skin has been anesthetized with a topical ointment.
 A single procedure on average lasts only 15-20 minutes.
 The number of treatment sessions required varies from patient to patient, but on average patients require at least two sessions spaced one month apart.
 A total of six treatments is possible.

 Maximum effects should be seen about six months into treatment and last permanently.

 Kybella® does not require any down time or recovery period; you can resume regular activities the same day.
-Temporary side effects at the injection sites include swelling, bruising, mild pain, redness, numbness, and firmness of the skin.
+Temporary side effects at the injection sites include swelling, bruising, pain, redness, numbness, and firmness of the skin.